 Short-term Care: Facilitates Functional Improvement

-This metric measures the percent of short-term patients who experienced functional improvements, such as with activities of daily living.
-Some experts argue that this is a measure of rehabilitation performance.
+Measures the percentage of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts argue that this is a reasonable measure of a facility's rehabilitation services.